Slicing Pomerons in ultraperipheral collisions using forward neutrons from nuclear breakup: Abramovski-Gribov-Kancheli (AGK) cutting rules, nuclear shadowing and the number of wounded nucleons in scattering

 Another important application of the AGK cutting rules involves the total hadron-nucleus inelastic cross section defined as the difference between the total and total elastic (coherent plus incoherent) cross sections, which is obtained using the unitary form of the Glauber theory~\cite{Bertocchi:1976bq}.
 Generalizing this result to photon-nucleus scattering by taking into account that the photon takes part in the strong interactions by means of its hadronic fluctuations, the photon-nucleus total inelastic cross section can be presented in the following form~\cite{Alvioli:2016gfo}

 where

 In Eq.~(\ref{eq:sigma_n}), $\vec{b}$ is the impact parameter (transverse coordinate) of the interacting nucleon, $T_A(\vec{b})=\int dz \rho_A(\vec{b},z)$, where $\rho_A(\vec{b},z)$ is the nuclear density normalized to unity, and $\sigma_{\rm inel}=0.85 \,\sigma$ is the inelastic cross section for the interaction of a hadronic fluctuation of the photon with a target nucleon, which is based on the estimate that the $\rho$ meson-nucleon elastic cross section constitutes approximately 15\% of the total one.
-Unlike the sign-alternating Glauber series for the nuclear total cross section~\cite{Franco:1965wi}, the cross sections $\sigma_{\nu}$ in Eqs.~(\ref{eq:sigma_A}) and (\ref{eq:sigma_n}) are positive and represent the physical process, where $\nu$ nucleons undergo inelastic scattering, while the remaining $A-\nu$ nucleons provide absorption.
+The cross sections $\sigma_{\nu}$ in Eqs.~(\ref{eq:sigma_A}) and (\ref{eq:sigma_n}) represent the physical process, where $\nu$ nucleons undergo inelastic scattering, while the remaining $A-\nu$ nucleons provide absorption.
 In the literature, one uses the term ``wounded nucleons''~\cite{Bialas:1976ed} and the notation $\nu=N_{\rm coll}$.

 The distribution $P_{\gamma}(\sigma)$ gives the probability density for hadronic fluctuations of the real photon to interact with nucleons with the cross section $\sigma$~\cite{Alvioli:2016gfo,Frankfurt:2022jns}.
 While the shape of $P_{\gamma}(\sigma)$ cannot be calculated from the first principles, one can reliably model it using constraints on its first moments and the small-$\sigma$ and large-$\sigma$ limits.
 Indeed, the total photon-proton cross section $\sigma_{\gamma p}(W)$ and the cross section of photon diffractive dissociation on the proton $d\sigma_{\gamma p \to X p}(W,t=0)/dt$ constrain the first two moments of $P_{\gamma}(\sigma)$ as follows